-It is important to know that it doesn’t have to be all or nothing!
+It is essential to know that it doesn’t have to be all or nothing!
 There is absolutely beauty in flexible sleeping arrangements, tuning into your little one and making the transition in a way that meets both your baby’s needs and your needs.
-If you are desperate for a change and need to gently guide the process along, it is okay to set loving limits and boundaries, and consistency will work in your favour.
+If you are desperate for a change and need to guide the process gently, it is okay to set loving limits and boundaries, and consistency will work in your favour.
 But there is also nothing wrong with taking a more flexible approach to transitions if you feel that would suit your family better if there is less urgency in making the change.

 Alright, let’s get into it!